dankamongmen/notcurses/USAGE.md

 might appreciate the ability to manipulate `loglevel` and `renderfp`.
 The remaining options are typically of use only to application authors.

-The notcurses API draws almost entirely into the virtual buffers of `ncplane`s.
+The Notcurses API draws almost entirely into the virtual buffers of `ncplane`s.
 Only upon a call to `notcurses_render` will the visible terminal display be updated to reflect the changes: